-Can I take FMLA leave and leave under the ADA at the same time in Texas?
+Can I take FMLA leave and leave under the ADA at the same time?

 Sometimes an employee has a medical condition or disability that qualifies for FMLA leave and leave under the Americans with Disabilities Act (ADA) as a reasonable accommodation.
 The issue how to protect the employee’s job through protected leave under the ADA and FMLA is complicated.
 Each law provides a different set of rights to leave and overlap.
 Employers often get this issue wrong because they are unaware of ADA reasonable accommodation rules or do not understand that the ADA may apply to FMLA leave requests.
 HR departments may not be staffed with employees who thoroughly understand FMLA and ADA rights.
 They may not involve their lawyers appropriately in these decisions.